stenciljs/site/docs/components/api.md

 The static-analysis that Stencil uses to find mixed-in classes does not work within 3rd party (node_module) barrel files.
 :::

+For detailed guidance on using `Mixin()` and `extends` for component architecture, including when to use inheritance vs composition patterns, see the [Extends & Mixins](./extends.md) guide.

 ### [**setTagTransformer()** and **transformTag()**](../guides/tag-transformation.md):